Arminianism: Unlimited atonement with conditional application to faith

+Relational views of reconciliation

+According to Gustaf Aulén, before Anselm's satisfaction theory, atonement was primarily understood as Christ's victory over enslaving powers rather than as satisfaction made to divine justice.
+Since the early 20th century, many theologians have rejected these satisfaction-based interpretations, emphasizing instead its interpersonal dimension.
+They adopted relational models in which reconciliation is grounded in God's sovereignty to forgive the repentant, instead of a juridical transaction.
+Several contemporary Wesleyan theologians are among them: Dunning adopts the Christus Victor model as his interpretative framework, arguing that the divine-human covenant must be read personally rather than legalistically; similarly, Michael J. Gorman finds inspiration in this framework.
+William J. Abraham argues that atonement is fundamentally about the restoration of a personal relationship, while Joel B. Green rejects the notion of divine appeasement through atoning sacrifice, viewing it as an obstacle to sanctification.

 Conversion of man

 In Arminianism, God initiates the process of salvation by extending his grace, commonly referred to as prevenient grace, to all people.
 This grace works within each individual, drawing them toward the Gospel and enabling sincere faith, leading to regeneration.
 It functions through a dynamic influence-and-response relationship, allowing individuals to accept or reject it freely.
-Thus, conversion is described as a "God-initiated synergism."
+Thus, conversion is described as a "God-initiated synergism".